yeastrc/limelight-core/docs/source/tutorials/magnum-pipeline.rst

 using **Magnum**, **Percolator**, and uploading to **Limelight** as discussed in:

   .. epigraph::
-   Discovery and visualization of uncharacterized drug-protein adducts using mass spectrometry.
-Riffle M, Hoopmann MR, Jaschob D, Zhong G, Mortiz RL, MacCoss MJ, Davis TN, Isoherranen N, Zelter A. 2021. *Submitted*
+   `Discovery and visualization of uncharacterized drug-protein adducts using mass spectrometry.
+Michael Riffle, Michael R. Hoopmann, Daniel Jaschob, Guo Zhong, Robert L. Moritz, Michael J. MacCoss, Trisha N. Davis, Nina Isoherranen, Alex Zelter bioRxiv 2021.06.24.449838; doi: https://doi.org/10.1101/2021.06.24.449838 <https://www.biorxiv.org/content/10.1101/2021.06.24.449838v1>`_

 This tutorial assumes you have Docker installed on your system.
 Please see our :ref:`Docker Installation Tutorial <Installing Docker>` to get Docker installed.
 Because Docker is being used, you **do not need to install Magnum, Percolator, or